galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 > ### {% icon comment %} Remark
 >
-> This tutorial uses data on a regular latitude, longitude grid.
+> This tutorial uses data on a regular latitude-longitude grid.
 More complex and irregular grids are not discussed in this tutorial.
 In addition,
 > this tutorial is not meant to cover all the different possibilities offered by Xarrays but shows functionalities we find useful for day to day
 > analysis.
 >